Clyybber/cpsdoc/README.md

 main()
 ```

-Our CPS version of the _previous_ program does this `echo "okay"` in a separate
+Our CPS version of the _previous_ program does the `okay...` echo in a separate
 function, but that's going to be a problem here because that function doesn't
 have access to the `now` variable.
 We cannot supply it as an argument to the
 `okay` procedure because changing the signature of the procedure from that of